NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 Q. Can I use grant money to buy used equipment?

 A. Yes, used equipment is an eligible expense.
-If vendors are not identified at the time of application, purchases may be subject to the State’s bidding requirements.
+If you don't identify vendors in your application, purchases may be subject to the State’s bidding requirements.
 Reimbursement for used equipment requires the same proof of purchase and proof of payment documentation as new equipment, so make sure the seller provides adequate documentation at the time of sale and payment.

 Q. Can shipping charges can be included in the grant request?